-Tel: +44 (0) 1223358089 Email: cambridge@stgiles.co.uk Website: www.stgiles-international.com We recommend that students should have free access to the living room.
+We recommend that students should have free access to the living room.
 Certainly, students will want to talk with you and other members of your household as much as possible, so please try to make conversation with them.
 Please note that it is unacceptable to lock the common areas of the house.

-20 Students' medical treatment and personal problems If your student needs medical treatment, he/she should register with your GP, as a temporary resident.
-If this is not possible, please direct the student to the Accommodation Office at the School, who will provide relevant advice.
+20 Students' medical treatment and personal problems

+In the UK, if your student needs medical treatment, he/she should register with your GP/physician, as a temporary resident.
+If this is not possible, please direct the student to the Accommodation & Welfare Officer/s at the School, who will provide relevant advice.
+In North America, we recommend that you encourage students to talk to you if they are feeling unwell and need to see a doctor.
+You should advise them about a recommended doctor in your area.
+If you are concerned about your students' physical or mental health please consult with our Accommodation & Welfare Officers.

 Unfortunately, in exceptional circumstances, there may be times when students experience serious emotional problems.
 We do request information from students concerning whether they are taking medication, and whether they have any special needs, and we endeavour to notify hosts about this wherever possible.
 Nevertheless, if a student's behaviour is giving you undue cause for concern, please contact us for further advice, and to discuss the best solution available.
 Please note that, ultimately, we cannot accept responsibility for any unreasonable conduct or behaviour of students, though we will try to work together with you to offer support to you and the student.
 Naturally, in a legal sense our duty of care is to the students, and we have to act in their best interest.
-Please note that we do not (and in many cases cannot) conduct criminal record background checks on students, and that you are accepting a student at your own risk.
-21 Religion and Culture A great number of important welfare issues or problems may have their origin in this broad category.
-It is important for hosts to make an effort to understand and respect differences in cultures, and in some cases to make allowances for this.
-Differences in culture can often give rise to misunderstandings for homestay providers as well as students.
-Differences in voice intonation, the use (or not) of 'please' and 'thank you' are common sources of problems.
-Try to tactfully explain how things are 'done' in your home and in the UK in general.
-All religious differences must be respected and received with an open mind.
-The School can provide students with information on local centres of worship.
-Advice on these matters can be sought from the School.
+Please note that we do not (and in many cases cannot) conduct criminal record background checks on students, and that accepting students from St Giles International is entirely at your own risk.
+Ultimately, in cases where in the school's sole opinion it is in the best interests of the student (for example, due to the student's overall safety or wellbeing), we reserve the right to remove a student from a homestay without notice, or payment in lieu of notice.